 Experience some Geothermal bathing at the Blue Lagoon.

 Attempt to see the Northern Lights

-If you are visiting from September through to late March then there’s every change you might see the Northern Lights – a stunning natural light show otherwise known as the Aurora Borealis.
-If you are lucky enough to see them it looks like there’s streams of light dancing in the sky – bright green, white and sometimes pink.
+If you are visiting from September through to late March then there’s every chance you might see the Northern Lights – a stunning natural light show otherwise known as the Aurora Borealis.
+If you are lucky enough to see them it looks like there are streams of light dancing in the sky – bright green, white and sometimes pink.

 The image of the Northern Lights will stay with you long after you’ve left for home.

 Make the most of the midnight sun.

 If you plan to visit Iceland during the summer – June and July specifically, the sun will only set for around 2-3 hours, and less than that if you travel further north, so there’s plenty of time to see your beautiful surroundings, even if your time with us is short.

 Bring your diary.